PatoSF/ZkSync-Project/README.md

 The goal of the game is to guess the secret number between 100 and 200 by paying 0.01 ETH to play.
 If you guess the correct number, you'll win 80% of the contract's funds and 100 IQ tokens.
 If you guess incorrectly, your funds will be added to the contract's funds.

+Wait a couple of seconds so the website can fully load.
+Use the keys: W, A, S, D to navigate and LEFT, RIGHT, UP, DOWN errows to change the view.

 ### Usage
 Install all dependencies using `npm i`.
 Run the frontend project using `npm start` or `yarn start`.
 Please note that the website may have trouble loading on certain browsers, so we recommend using Brave.